Kitting manufacturing: making and selling bundles of joy

 Kitting manufacturing your products for customers can be an exciting endeavor.
 Here are some fresh ideas to get you started and let you make the most out of product bundles.

-A simple a box of chocolates, a bottle of red wine and a rose is always going to be a winner.
+A simple box of chocolates, a bottle of red wine, and a rose will always be a winner on a romantic date.

 That’s just science.

 But it’s not only gifts that well-put-together packages are useful for — we all love to buy products in sets.
 You might know these as product bundles, but they are also referred to as manufacturing kitting in the industry.
 The kitting process in manufacturing essentially puts a selection of finished products together to create an attractive package for your customers.

 Literally anything can be put into a bundle:

 The list is practically endless

 If they complement each other, you can sell as many well-thought-out packages of exciting products as possible.
 Or, if you’re clever, the manufacturing kitting process can be a way to improve your inventory control.
 So, what does kitting in manufacturing have to offer?

 Katana Cloud Inventory